dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 5 - The Common Base Material class

-There are a number of options in the base material class that should work with all materials then, but there are some exceptions with some of these features.
+There are a number of options in the base material class that should work with all materials, but there are some exceptions with some of these features.
+For example the side option is very much a part of the base material class, but this option has no effect when used with line or point materials.
+Still there are lots of options in the base material class that do work with more or less all materials and in this section I will be going over a few key examples of these base material class features.

 ### 5.1 - Transparent and opacity options